Assistance with Veterans Affairs Canada (VAC)

 The services provided by Professional Command Legion Service Officers are free of charge, whether or not you are a Legion member.
 Our representation role is mandated through legislation.

 The Legion also assists and represents still serving Canadian Armed Forces members, RCMP members, and their families.

 Please contact a Legion Professional Command Service Officer for information on benefits and resources you may be eligible for, or to request assistance with Veterans Affairs Canada disability claim or appeals process.

-Professional Command Service Officers are mandated by legislation to provide representation at all levels of the disability claim process under the Pension Act or the Canadian Forces Members and Veterans Re-establishment and Compensation Act.
+Professional Command Service Officers are mandated by legislation to provide representation at all levels of the disability claim process under the Pension Act or the Veterans Well-being Act.
 The privacy and confidentiality of Veterans and their families are of utmost importance to the Legion.

 To authorize access to confidential client information, the Veteran or their designate will be required to complete and submit a Claim Application Form, with one piece of proof of identity (current and valid), to a Command Service Officer.